 The U.S. Department of Agriculture (USDA), certifiers, inspectors and organic businesses all have a shared role in protecting the integrity of the seal.
-The ongoing work of NOP to strengthen the enforcement of the organic standards and to deepen the rigor of oversight across the supply chain is critical to protecting organic integrity and ensuring a level playing field for all organic market participants - in the U.S. and abroad.
+The ongoing work of the National Organic Program (NOP) to strengthen the enforcement of the organic standards and to deepen the rigor of oversight across the supply chain is critical to protecting organic integrity and ensuring a level playing field for all organic market participants - in the U.S. and abroad.
 The integrity of the organic certification process from farm to table is the lifeblood of the organic industry.